show_page.php1 : dm02.jpg

 HISTORY (JPC #1902492): Tissue from a 4-year-old quarter horse with a 5-month history of diarrhea and progressive weight loss.

 MICROSCOPIC DESCRIPTION: Duodenum: Diffusely and circumferentially, the intestinal wall is expanded up to 8mm; the submucosa is expanded diffusely up to 2.5mm.
 The submucosa and to a lesser extent the lamina propria are infiltrated and expanded by large numbers of lymphocytes, plasma cells, eosinophils, and fewer macrophages and neutrophils admixed with eosinophilic cellular and karyorrhectic debris (necrosis), scattered hemorrhage, fibrin, and mild edema with ectatic submucosal lymphatic vessels.
 This inflammation invades through and multifocally replaces the discontinuous muscularis mucosa.
 Multifocally within the submucosa, dense, round to oval, 0.5-1.5mm, aggregates of brightly eosinophilic necrotic debris are surrounded by epithelioid macrophages, eosinophils, rare multinucleated giant cells, and concentric rings of collagen (eosinophilic granulomas).
 The submucosa also contains increased small caliber blood vessels and reactive, haphazardly arranged, hypertrophied fibroblasts surrounded by abundant edematous collagen (granulation tissue).
 Multifocally, submucosal glands (Brunner’s glands) are mildly dilated and frequently filled with or obscured by nodular aggregates of degenerate eosinophils, necrotic cellular debris (necrosis), and abundant pale basophilic fibrillar material (mucin).
 Within the lamina propria, lacteals are multifocally dilated and contain moderate numbers of lymphocytes with fewer eosinophils admixed with eosinophilic proteinaceous fluid (lymphangiectasia).
-The mucosa is characterized by blunting and fusion of villi with erosion and rare ulceration.
+The mucosa is characterized by blunting and fusion of villi with erosion.
 There are occasional crypt abscesses, and rare crypt herniation in foci of discontinuous muscularis mucosae.
 The previously described inflammatory infiltrate extends multifocally into the tunica muscularis.
 Multifocally, the serosa and outer layer of the tunica muscularis are expanded by increased clear space and dilated lymphatics (edema).
 Within the intestinal lumen, there is an exudate composed of hemorrhage and fibrin admixed with sloughed epithelial cells, cellular debris, and moderate numbers of eosinophils, lymphocytes, plasma cells, macrophages and few neutrophils.

 GENERAL: